-The purpose of the earnest money is to provide the seller with compensation in the event that the buyer backs out of the deal through no fault of the seller and in violation of the agreements in the purchase contract.
-This article will discuss the instances where the seller will be able to retain the earnest money.
+The purpose of earnest money is to provide the seller with compensation in the event that the buyer backs out of the deal through no fault of the seller and in violation of the agreements in the purchase contract.
+If that happens, the seller gets to keep the earnest money.

 At nearly each of these deadlines lies an opportunity for the buyer to back out of the contract without forfeiting the earnest money, so long as the buyer submits timely, appropriate notice of the intent to back out.

 For example, one of the most common deadlines where earnest money can be at risk is the inspection contingency deadline.
 In the contract, the buyer should negotiate a date far enough out to allow for all desired home inspections to be made.
 If, during those inspections, information about the property turns up that the buyer cannot live with, the buyer will nearly always have the option to drop out by the deadline.
 So long as the buyer does so with timely, proper notice, the seller must promptly return the earnest money and move on with marketing the home to other potential buyers.

 However, if the deadline has passed and the buyer discovers something else about the house that is objectionable, and drops out of the contract, the seller will likely have the option to keep the buyer's earnest money.